 (8) Wait for roughly 10 seconds, and then press the power button to turn your iPhone back on.

-Please not that resetting your network settings will erase all of your saves WiFi passwords.
+Please note that resetting your network settings will erase all of your saved WiFi passwords.

 Method 3 - Check Cellular Carrier Update

-On occasion, the network carrier itself will release software that will help your iPhone to be more compatible with the network.
-To check if there are any updates like these, go to Settings, then tap General, then tap About.
+On occasion, the network carrier itself releases software update that will help your iPhone to be more compatible with the network.
+To check if there is any update of your carrier settings, go to Settings, then tap General, then tap About.
 If there's an update there, install it.

-If nothing else seems to have worked so far, you could try reinstalling the whole operating system.
+If nothing above seems to have worked so far, you may think about the software problem with your iPhone.
 Using a tool like iMyFone iOS System recovery is the best way because it will fix various problems with your system and reinstall the latest firmware version that your device needs.
 It does this all pretty much automatically to save you time.
 Features of iMyFone iOS System Recovery include:

-- Fix issues on just about any iOS device, such as iPhone 7, iPhone 6s, iPhone SE and all the iOS devices before.
+- Fix issues on about any iOS device, such as iPhone X, iPhone 8, iPhone 7, iPhone 6s, iPhone SE and all the iOS devices before.

 - Automatically repair many different software issues, such as iPhone being stuck in Recovery mode, black screen, reboot looping and more.

-- Get your iPhone to work normally again in just a few clicks.
+- Get your iPhone to work normally again in just a few clicks without data loss.

-Here is a quick guide on how to reinstall iOS 11 easily on your iPhone (or other iOS device) using iMyFone iOS System Recovery:
+Here is a quick guide on how to fix cellular data not working problem using iMyFone iOS System Recovery.

-(1) Plug your phone into your computer and open iMyFone iOS System Recovery.
+(1) Plug your iPhone into your computer and open iMyFone iOS System Recovery.

 For Recovery mode, keep holding onto to both buttons until you get the "Connect to iTunes" icon.

-(3) System Recovery will now automatically detect what firmware you need.
+(3) iMyFone iOS System Recovery will now automatically detect what firmware you need.
 Click Download to download it.

-(4) Now the application will automatically reinstall iOS 11.
+(4) Now the application will automatically reinstall iOS 12 and fix the problem of cellular data.
 Do not unplug your device until it is finished.

-Method 5 – Downgrade iOS 11 to Previous iOS Version
+Method 5 – Downgrade iOS iOS 12 to Previous iOS Version

-Sometimes cellular data issues can happen after you upgrade to a new version of iOS.
+Cellular data issues can happen after you upgrade to a new version of iOS.
 There's no need to be alarmed, though.
 You can easily fix these issues in most cases.
-If none of the advice above works, however, then you might consider contacting your network service provider or even Apple.
+If none of the advice above works, you might consider contacting your network service provider or even Apple.